Living Learning Communities (LLCs)

 - Living Learning Community Retreat - In late August/early September, both the College of Science LLC and the WiSE LLC attend an overnight retreat at Grizzly Creek Ranch in Portola, CA where students participate in a challenge course, team-building activities, campfire, night hike, and star party with the University's Astronomy Club.

-- Semester-long engagement with scientists, scholars, engineers and healthcare professionals that will enrich our female students with knowledge and inspiration.
+- Semester-long engagement with scientists, scholars, engineers and healthcare professionals that will enrich our students with knowledge and inspiration.

 What do I need to do to apply for a living learning community?